TeamHG-Memex/domain-discovery-crawler/README.rst

     docker-compose up

-Currently it will fail to start properly for the first time due to db starting slower, so you have to stop it and start once again.

 Crawled items will be written in CDR format to the local ``./out`` folder, one ``items_[0-n].jl`` file for each spider worker.